The most frequently asked questions about the profession are set out below and answers are provided in the subsequent paragraphs.

 - What is the cost of employing a barrister?

 - What is a Senior and Junior counsel?

-- Where do barristers practice?
+- Where do barristers practise?

 - What is a circuit and what does it mean for a barrister to practice on circuit?

-- What is the relationship between a barrister and a Judge?
+- What is the relationship between a barrister and a judge?

 - How do I contact a barrister?